eiffel-community/eiffel/eiffel-syntax-and-usage/event-design-guidelines.md

 * __Key names in camelCase:__ All key names shall use camelCase.
 * __Enumerations in CAPS_WITH_UNDERSCORE:__ All enumerated values shall use CAPS_WITH_UNDERSCORE.
 * __Link types are nouns:__ Link types shall have names that fit the pattern "\<target event> is the \<source event>'s \<link type>", implying that they are nouns that describe the relationship between the source and the target event.

+## Benefits and Implications

+By following the design guidelines the Eiffel protocol provides a language that gives producers and consumers a common way of understanding and describing the occurrences in the system by defining a contract between them.

+Following the guidelines stated, they address the following issues:

+* __Protocol variants__: By using the protocol it gives the best possible conditions for non-initiated event consumers to make sense of any given set of events.
+* __Inconsistency__: By providing clear explanations of each member for both producers and consumers it minimizes the risk for both data divergence and inconsistency.
+* __Coordination__: The Eiffel protocol minimizes coordination efforts between producers and consumers by providing a well-defined specification that the parties can use as a contract.
+* __Context__: Following the protocol gives each data a clear context to which it belongs.
+* __Tight coupling__: By using the Eiffel protocol specification it reduces the risk of creating hard connections between producers and consumers.
+We want to enable adding new consumers without affecting the producers.
+This then leads to a decoupled system with separation of concerns that enables scalability and maintainability.

+When using Eiffel as described it creates a data model based on information nodes and semantics links between these nodes.
+To read this you will need a tool to aggregate the information.